-(A) The bureau shall make available to each provider via the bureau's internet site a provider application and agreement or recertification application and agreement, as applicable, which shall require the provider to furnish credentialing documentation as provided in rule 4123-6-02.2 of the Administrative Code.
+(A) The bureau shall make available to each provider a provider certification application and agreement or recertification application and agreement, as applicable, which shall require the provider to furnish documentation as provided in rule 4123-6-02.2 of the Administrative Code.

-(C) The bureau shall review the application and agreement and all credentialing documentation submitted by the provider.
+(C) The bureau shall review the application and agreement and all documentation submitted by the provider.
 The bureau may cross-check data with other governmental agencies or licensing bodies.
-The bureau may refer issues relating to malpractice history for review by the bureau's stakeholders health care quality assurance advisory committee as provided under rule 4123-6-22 of the Administrative Code.
+The bureau may refer provider certification and malpractice issues to the bureau's stakeholders health care quality assurance advisory committee for review as provided under rule 4123-6-22 of the Administrative Code.

 (D) By signing the provider application and agreement or recertification application and agreement, the provider agrees to, and the bureau may refuse to certify or recertify or may decertify a provider for failure to:

 (1) Provide health services that are applicable to a work-related injury, and not to substantially engage in the practice of experimental modalities of treatment.

 (2) Acknowledge and treat injured workers in accordance with bureau recognized treatment guidelines.

 (3) Acknowledge and treat injured workers in accordance with the vocational rehabilitation hierarchy.